Welcoming all of your emotions!

 Anger is also connected with justice; not only for yourself, but for others as well.
 Your anger can be evoked when you see someone being stripped of their sense of self, their rights, or their position.
-Anger is a very social emotion; if you can understand its nuances and subtleties, it can help you become an effective voice for social justice.
+Anger is a very social emotion; if you can understand its nuances and subtleties, it can help you become an effective and healthy voice for social justice.

 Anger contains a great deal of focused, protective energy, and when you don’t have enough of it, you may struggle to set boundaries and protect yourself in relationships (or to protect the rights and dignity of others).
 Without your healthy anger, you can lose your vitality and your capacity to react and respond in resilient ways.

 But when you’re using too much anger, you may have so much energy that you’re like a loose cannon with revolving knife attachments that breathe fire.
 With too much anger, you may set rigid boundaries and protect yourself and your opinions so fiercely that you make everyone’s lives miserable, including your own.
 So let’s look at anger more closely and learn how to use it more skillfully.

 From the Anger chapter in The Language of Emotions

 If I were to personify anger, I would describe it as a mix between a stalwart castle sentry and an ancient sage.
 Anger sets your boundaries by walking the perimeter of your psyche and keeping an eye on you, the people around you, and your environment.
 If your boundaries are broken (through the insensitivity of others, or in any other way), anger comes forward to restore your sense of strength and separateness.